-The total volume of securities measured through other comprehensive income was at Stage 1 in accordance with IFRS 9.
+The total volume of securities measured at fair value through other comprehensive income was at Stage 1 in accordance with IFRS 9.

-The method for determining the fair value of securities measured at fair value through other comprehensive income is described in Note 43.
+The method for determining the fair value of securities measured at fair value through other comprehensive income is described in Note 44.